A recap of what we saw, ate and did on a short trip to Chicago and Highland Park.

 After lunch, we went to the Chicago Cultural Center, which was absolutely incredible!
 The rooms were covered in Tiffany mosaic and almost glittered in the light.
 It made me sad to look back at my pictures, which in no way captured how gorgeous it was in real life!
 While we were there, they had an exhibit on Archibald Motley, a Harlem Renaissance artist in the jazz age, now one of my favorites.
 There's so much color and life in his paintings.
 It's hard not to feel happy looking at them!

 The rest of the trip was spent in wedding related festivities for Asher and Daniella.
 It was a really cool blending of cultures at all the events.
 My cousins family is reformed Jewish and very involved with their synagogue.
-Her family is Jewish but from Iran, so we were treated to an incredible Persian meal at her house.
+Her family is Jewish and from Iran, so we were treated to an incredible Persian meal at her house.
 I really need to figure out how they made such delicious rice!
 And it was so much fun catching up with family I hadn't seen in awhile, especially my cousin Kinneret whose been my partner in crime basically since birth.
 Here's a couple peeks at their gorgeous wedding!